 House rendering, provided it is executed correctly, has many benefits.
-Not only does it provide an easy way to cover up unattractive brickwork, gives a sleek finish to modern house designs or can completely transform a dated-looking house into something unrecognisable as part of an exterior makeover.
+Not only does it provide an easy way to cover up unattractive brickwork, it also gives a crisp, simple finish to modern house designs or can completely transform a dated-looking house into something unrecognisable as part of an exterior makeover.

 Bear in mind that render need not be used all over the house — it can also be a partial option, used in conjunction with another form of house cladding, such as stone, brick, timber or even an alternative type of cladding.
 It is often seen as a partial cladding on oak frame homes, for instance.

 - to protect the underlying walling material from the effects of weathering and rainwater penetration